-Based on the above discussion, Equation 3 is used to calculate the sizing of code maintenance [9].
-The initial maintenance size estimate is adjusted using a maintenance adjustment factor (MAF).
-This relationship can both estimate the level of effort using the full time equivalent software personnel FSP_M , given T_M (as found in annual maintenance estimates, as shown in Equation 4, where $T_M = 12$ months), and, given a fixed maintenance staff level, FSP_M , determine the necessary time, T_M , to complete the effort [9].
-To estimate the adopted code, the COCOMO II model uses an additional set of equations to calculate the final count for source instructions, related costs, and schedule.
+Thus, counting the SLOC is not adequate for evaluating the development effort in MDA-based methodology.
+Sizing software maintenance is better for MDA because, after the code is generated, the developer has to maintain the code and add the target platform configuration.
+This is required in the PSM phase and in the deployment and transformation phases.
+So, Equation 3 is used to calculate the sizing of code maintenance (Boehm et al., 2000).
+The initial maintenance size estimate is adjusted with a maintenance adjustment factor (MAF).
+This relationship can estimate the level of effort, using the Full Time Equivalent Software Personnel FSP_M , given T_M as in annual maintenance estimates, as shown in Equation 4, where $T_M = 12$ months, or, given a fixed maintenance staff level, FSP_M , determine the necessary time, T_M , to complete the effort (Boehm et al., 2000).
+To estimate the adapted code, the COCOMO II model uses an additional set of equations to calculate the final count for source instructions and related costs and schedule.
 The equations in 3, 4, and 5 use the following values as parameters.

-- Adapted source lines of code (ASLOC).
+- ASLOC.
 The number of source lines of code adapted from existing software used in developing the new product. - Percentage of design modification (DM).
-The percentage of the adapted software's design which received modifications to fulfil the objectives and accommodate the environment of the new product. - Percentage of code modification (CM).
-The percentage of the adapted software's code which receives modifications to fulfil the objectives and accommodate the environment of the new product. - Percentage of integration required for modified software (IM).
-The percentage of effort needed to integrate and test the adapted software to combine it into the new product. - Percentage of reuse effort resulting from software understanding (SU).
-Percentage of reuse effort resulting from assessment and assimilation (AA) and programmer unfamiliarity with the software domain (UNFM).
-[9] provides a rating scale for programmer unfamiliarity (UNFM).
+The percentage of the adapted software's design which received modifications to fulfil the objectives and environment of the new product. - Percentage of code modification (CM).
+The percentage of the adapted software's code which receives modifications to fulfil the objectives and environment of the new product. - Percentage of integration required for modified software (IM).
+The percentage of effort needed for integrating and testing of the adapted software in order to combine it into the new product. - Percentage of reuse effort resulting from software understanding (SU).
+Percentage of reuse effort resulting from assessment and assimilation (AA); programmer unfamiliarity with software domain (UNFM).
+Boehm et al. (Boehm et al., 2000) provides a rating scale for programmer unfamiliarity (UNFM) as shown in Table 7, .